MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 ### vmmcall interface

-The guest can invoke functions in the hypervisor by executing the vmmcall instruction with specific parameters.
-Based on the code in RCX, one of the following operations are executed:
+The guest can interface with the hypervisor by executing the vmmcall instruction with specific parameters.
+Based on the code passed in RCX, one of the following operations are executed:

 <br>